 So, we do our best to avoid putting hot beverages and food leftovers into plastic containers (glass, stainless steel and food-safe designated ceramics are much better choices.)
 But now there are K-cups- a fresh cup of plastic, er- I mean coffee, brewed into your mug every day.
 Combine hot water temperatures and the acidic qualities of coffee and now there’s a chance to spike leaching and chemical contamination to new heights.
 In studies, common plastic chemicals have been shown to interfere with healthy metabolism, promote breast tumor growth in animals as well as in human cells, significantly reduce sperm counts, increase obesity, and other disturbing effects.
 And these are just the short term use studies, very little is known about the long term effects of consuming these substances in low doses day in, day out for years and years.
 And, because K-cups can’t be recycled, there is no recycling code on them to even tell us which chemicals are in the plastic containers- their ingredients are completely hidden from consumers.
-Research is lacking to ascertain their safety over long durations of use.
-If we already have safer choices at hand, and demand is ultimately what drives the products manufactured us, why not use safer alternatives now?
+Research is non-existent to ascertain their safety over years of use.
+So if we already have safer choices at hand, and demand is ultimately what drives the types of products manufactured, why not just use safer alternatives now?

-We have a lot of choices to navigate when it comes to health and risks, but it might be worth questioning where to draw the line on convenience versus safety.
-While hot coffee paired with plastic might be a relatively small change in life to consider, the evidence nonetheless shows an insidious potential for harm on many levels.
+We already have a lot of choices to navigate when it comes to maintaining our health, but it might be worth questioning where to draw the line on convenience versus safety.
+While hot coffee paired with plastic might be a relatively small detail to consider in life, the evidence nonetheless shows an insidious potential for harm on many levels.
 Environmental exposures to estrogenic compounds are already a clear and present burden on our bodies and will continue to affect generations to come.
-If small choices today can decrease your overall exposure, isn’t it worth it?
-Corporations and product innovation will follow our lead, your dollars are your votes.
+However, if making simple changes today can decrease your overall exposure, isn’t it worth it?
+Corporations and product innovation will follow our lead, and our dollars are the votes.

 By all means, please enjoy the culinary and health benefits of consuming coffee, but be selective in the equipment that you use, and demand safety first as a consumer.
 Your body will thank you.